mesoform/Multi-Cloud-Platform-Foundations/tests/terraform/readme.md

-An example of using the MMCF module to deploy a Google App Engine application, Google Cloud Run service, and Kubernetes Engine services.
+An example of using the MCCF module to deploy a Google App Engine application, Google Cloud Run service, and Kubernetes Engine services.

 The following configuration is used to deploy the specified structure: